-All actual expenses incurred in acquiring or earning income are allowable deductions for tax purposes, if it has been incurred in that NFY by the entity, including the following:
+All actual expenses incurred in acquiring or earning income are allowable deductions for tax purposes if it has been incurred in that NFY by the entity, including the following:

 - a.
 Interest;

 - b.
 Cost of trading stock;

 - c.
-Repair and improvement costs amounts exceeding 7% of the value of depreciable assets in any income year are not deductible and are instead added to the depreciation basis of the relevant asset pool at the beginning of next income year.
+Repair and improvement costs amounts exceeding 7% of the value of depreciable assets in any income year are not deductible and are instead added to the depreciation basis of the relevant asset pool at the beginning of the next income year.
 This limitation does not apply to the aviation industry;

 - d.
 Pollution control expenses;

 - e.
 Research & Development expenses;

 - f.
-Depreciation:
+Depreciation;

+Nepal Taxation 2022

+$^{^{1}}$ Ruling by the Supreme Court in case of Capital Gains tax on disposal of shares by TeliaSonera outside of Nepal

 - g.
-Banking companies and financial institutions are allowed a deduction for impairment of non-performing assets (loan loss provision) subject to 5% of the total loan outstanding;

-- h.
-Natural person working in remote areas entitled for Remote Area additional deduction from taxable amount up to NRs 50,000

-Nepal Taxation 2020 Page 5

-1 Ruling by the Supreme Court in case of Capital Gains tax on disposal of shares by TeliaSonera outside of Nepal

-- i.
-Incapacitated natural person Additional deduction from taxable amount equal to 50% of amount prescribed under first tax band or actual income whichever is lower; - j.
+Banking companies and financial institutions are allowed a deduction for impairment of non-performing assets (loan loss provision) subject to 5% of the total loan outstanding: - h.
+Natural person working in remote areas entitled to Remote Area additional deduction from taxable amount up to NRs 50,000 - i.
+Incapacitated natural person Additional deduction from the taxable amount equal to 50% of the amount prescribed under first tax band or actual income whichever is lower; - j.
 Donation up to NRs 100,000 or 5% of adjusted taxable income whichever is lower to tax exempt organization; - k.
-Spending on conservation or promotion of historical, religious or cultural heritage, or for construction of public sports infrastructure on prior approval of department actual up to NRs 1 million or 10% of assessable income whichever is lower; - I. Contribution to Prime Minister Relief Fund or National Reconstruction Fund established by GoN; and - m.
-The contributions made to the Corona Fund established by the Federal, Provincial and Local Governments shall be deductible for computation of taxable income for the FY 2019-20 as mentioned in Finance Act 2020.
+Spending on conservation or promotion of historical, religious or cultural heritage, or for construction of public sports infrastructure on prior approval of department actual up to NRs 1 million or 10% of assessable income whichever is lower; - I. Contribution to Prime Minister Relief Fund or National Reconstruction Fund established by GoN; - m.
+Seed capital up to NRs 100,000 each contributed for up to 5 startups not related to the contributor shall be allowed as a deductible expense and

-However, disclaimers, write-offs or the forgiveness of debt which is written off are not tax deductible.
+However, disclaimers, write-offs or the forgiveness of debt that is written off are not tax deductible.
 The ITA specifically provides that certain expenses are not deductible, such as:

 - a.
 Domestic and personal expenses; - b.
 Income tax paid in Nepal and fines and penalties paid to GoN except tax payments to local and provincial governments; - c.
 Expenses incurred in deriving exempt income or final withholding payments; - d.
 Distributions of profits; - e.
 A cash payment in excess of NRs 50,000 by entities whose annual turnover exceeds NRs 2 million unless explicitly permitted; - f.
-Expenses of capital nature which includes cost incurred on detailed feasibility report exploration and development cost of natural resources; - g.
-Salary and wage payment to employee or worker who have not obtained/registered PAN from Inland Revenue Office except in case of payment of wage up to NRs 3,000 at a time to worker; and - h.
-Expenses against invoice of more than NRs 2,000 wherein PAN number is not mentioned except in case of payment made for procurement agro-based, forestry based, animal husbandry based or other household goods from a natural person not conducing commercial transactions
+Expenses of capital nature which include cost incurred on detailed feasibility report exploration and development cost of natural resources; - g.
+Salary and wage payment to employee or worker who has not obtained/registered PAN from Inland Revenue Office except in case of payment of wage up to NRs 3,000 at a time to the worker; and - h.
+Expenses against invoice of more than NRs 2,000 wherein PAN number is not mentioned except in case of payment made for procurement agro-based, forestry based, animal husbandry based or other household goods from a natural person not conducting commercial transactions